-Northern Shield Helicopters operates a robust fleet of light and medium rotary wing aircraft, with proven expertise within a spectrum of operations that includes: personnel transport, general and precision long-lining, fire suppression, environmental research, surveillance and MEDEVAC.
+Northern Shield Helicopters operates a robust fleet of light and medium rotary wing aircraft, with proven expertise within a spectrum of operations that includes: personnel transport, general and precision long-lining, fire suppression, environmental research, surveillance, heli-skiing, and MEDEVAC.

 We started with a Bell 47G, and have maintained a Bell fleet ever since.
 We currently operate two Bell 206 JetRangers, one Bell 206LIV Long Ranger, two Bell 205 A1+’s and three Bell 407’s.
 We pride ourselves on offering the best flight crews and engineers who can meet your needs safely, efficiently, and with an emphasis on impeccable customer service.
 Our 24 hour Dispatch team will work directly with our pilots to ensure that your satisfaction is met on every trip.

 Marcus Lorenzen is the newest addition to the Northern Shield Helicopters management team.
 He brings with him 17 plus years of helicopter flying experience.
 Marcus is endorsed on the BH05/04, BH407, BH06/LR/L1/L3/L4, AS350 (H125), and RH44/22.
 His flying career has taken him across the country performing various operations such as; Heli Skiing, Powerline Construction, Fire Fighting, Drill Moves, Logging, Wildlife Capture and Surveys and a myriad of other helicopter charter missions.
 Marcus is also the head of flight training and Director of Flight Operations.
 Marcus’s 9,600 plus hours of incident and accident free flying, and his commitment to Flight Safety brings together a competent and professional flight team at Northern Shield Helicopters.